gva-jjoyce/gva_data/CONTRIBUTING.md

 - bandit (secure coding practices)
 - mypy (type hints)
 - pytest (regression tests)
-- test coverage should not be reduced (currently 65%)
+- test coverage should not be reduced (current bar is 70%)